Death

 Jasher 7:25a

-After the death of Adam and Eve, the garments from God were given to Enoch, the son of Jared.
+After Adam and Eve died, the garments that came from God were given to Enoch, the son of Jared.

 Years with question marks are estimates.